Internal Archeology: Hierarchical Interoceptive Unmasking in Taijiquan

 Even as the fascia remodels, the practitioner faces a final hurdle: The Interoceptive Illusion.
 Because the brain’s internal GPS has been calibrated to a body carrying debt for decades, it effectively "lies" to you during the transition.

-• The Illusion of Leaning: When a practitioner finally achieves a vertical, Song structure, they often feel as though they are leaning or crooked.
+The Illusion of Leaning: When a practitioner finally achieves an improved architectural structure, they often feel as though they are leaning or crooked.
 This is because the nervous system is comparing the new, healthy alignment against the old, "indebted" map.

 6. The Goal: Global Coherence